ericphanson/SDPAFamily.jl/docs/src/usage.md

 ### Using a number type other than `BigFloat`

-SDPA-GMP.jl uses `BigFloat` for problem data and solution by default.
+`SDPAFamily.Optimizer()` uses `BigFloat` for problem data and solution by default.
 To use, for example, `Float64` instead, simply call `SDPAFamily.Optimizer{Float64}()`.
 However, this may cause underflow errors when reading the solution file, particularly when `MathOptInterface` bridges are used.
 Note that with `MathOptInterface` all the problem data must be parametrised by the same number type, i.e. `Float64` in this case.

 ### Using presolve